-- c. discuss the allegation with the DO (Kenny Edgar, 01902 550661) without delay.
-The purpose of this initial discussion is for the DO and the case manager to consider the nature, content and context of the allegation and agree a course of action. - 151.
-If appropriate, the School's disciplinary procedures will be invoked.
+b. take immediate steps to 'safeguard' all pupils in the School.
+Such steps might include suspension of the member of staff (part or full time) or volunteer; and c. discuss the allegation with the DO (Kenny Edgar, 01902 550661) without delay.
+The purpose of this initial discussion is for the DO and the case manager to consider the nature, content and context of the allegation and agree a course of action.

+151. If appropriate, the School's disciplinary procedures will be invoked.
 If the Head, member of staff (full or part time) or volunteer who has harmed, or poses a risk of harm, to a child resigns or is subsequently dismissed or redeployed, the Disclosure and Barring Service (DBS) will be informed as soon as possible at PO Box 181, Darlington DL1 9FA, Tel 01325 953795.
 It is also the School's obligation to respond to requests from the DBS for information it holds.
 Where the School has made a referral to the DBS, a referral to the Teacher Regulation Agency (TRA) must also be considered; advice should be sought from the DO on this matter to determine the correct course of action.
-Throughout the process, the School will ensure that all effective links are developed with relevant agencies and will cooperate fully with any enquiries to 'safeguard' children at the School. - 152.
-Where a teacher is dismissed or the school ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
+Throughout the process, the School will ensure that all effective links are developed with relevant agencies and will cooperate fully with any enquiries to 'safeguard' children at the School.

+152. Where a teacher is dismissed or the school ceases to use the services of a teacher because of serious misconduct or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
 Details about how to make a referral to the Teaching Regulation Agency can be found on GOV.UK.
-Advice should be sought from the DO on this matter to determine the correct course of action. - 153.
-When dealing with allegations of abuse: - a. procedures need to be applied with common sense and judgement; - b. records which contain information about allegations of sexual abuse should be retained by schools for the Independent Inquiry into Child Sexual Abuse (IICSA) for the term of the enquiry; - c. records must be kept of all other allegations against staff until the accused has reached normal pensionable age or a period of 10 years from the date of the allegation if that is longer, but any that are not substantiated, are unfounded or malicious should not be referred to in employer references; - d. allegations found to be malicious should be removed from personnel records. - 154.
-The School will make every effort to maintain confidentiality and guard against unwanted publicity.
-This applies up to the point where the accused person is charged with an offence, or the DfE/ TRA publish information about an investigation or decision in a disciplinary case. - 155.
-Further guidance as to how to handle allegations against supply teachers is contained at part four of KCSIE.
+Advice should be sought from the DO on this matter to determine the correct course of action.

+153. When dealing with allegations of abuse:

+a. procedures need to be applied with common sense and judgement;

+b. records which contain information about allegations of sexual abuse should be retained by schools for the Independent Inquiry into Child Sexual Abuse (IICSA) for the term of the enquiry;

+c. records must be kept of all other allegations against staff until the accused has reached normal pensionable age or a period of 10 years from the date of the allegation if that is longer, but any that are not substantiated, are unfounded or malicious should not be referred to in employer references;

+d. allegations found to be malicious should be removed from personnel records.

+154. The School will make every effort to maintain confidentiality and guard against unwanted publicity.
+This applies up to the point where the accused person is charged with an offence, or the DfE/ TRA publish information about an investigation or decision in a disciplinary case.

+155. Further guidance as to how to handle allegations against supply teachers is contained at part four of KCSIE.